Canadian Museum for Human Rights celebrates the wins and pays deep respect to the losses

 The mantra of the museum is celebrated throughout its exhibits: All human beings are born free and equal in dignity and rights.
 If only the politicians of the world would act by that philosophy, we would see an end to war and crimes against humanity.

 The Holocaust Gallery reminds us how volatile that dream can be, and even includes one of the gas canisters that would have been used to execute some of the six million Jews who were killed in Europe between January, 1933, and May, 1945.
-The adjacent “Breaking the Silence Gallery” is devoted to four other modern-day genocides that include the Holodomor in which 10-12 million Ukrainians are reported to have been starved to death by the Soviet leadership between 1932 and 1933.
+The adjacent “Breaking the Silence Gallery” is devoted to four other modern-day genocides that include the Holodomor (meaning death by starvation) in which it is estimated that six to seven million Ukrainians are reported to have been starved to death by the Soviet leadership between 1932 and 1933.
 I found that figure to be alarming, as both my parental families were of Ukrainian heritage and I had no idea of the magnitude of that genocide which undoubtedly took the lives of members of my own extended family.
+What was even more horrifying, is that the Holodomor occurred during a time of peace.
+There was no war or natural disaster to have caused this genocide.
+It was a forced famine orchestrated under Stalin’s direction to try and get rid of the Ukrainian Communist Party.
+During this atrocity, grain and all food was stolen from the peasant farmers (known as collective farm workers) throughout the Ukrainian countryside in an attempt to annihilate any opposition to the Russian Communist Party.